How to choose reusable nappies - types of nappies

 Advantages of prefolds: Cheap, trim-fitting, very easy to wash and dry, indestructable.

 Disadvantages: Containment can be an issue (better if used with a Nappi Nippa) and not as absorbent as terry squares

 Many nappies are "one-size-fits-all" or "birth-to-potty" and some come in different sizes for different sized babies.

 - With one-size nappies (also called OSFA, BTP, one-size-fits-most etc.) you only need to buy one set of nappies for the whole time your baby is wearing nappies.
 This saves you money and is better for the environment because fewer raw materials and less energy is used in manufacture of fewer nappies.
+Most adjust to fit by means of poppers on the front of the nappy but a few adjust at the leg elastic.
 The downside is that they may not fit very small babies or very chunky babies and the fit is not as neat and tidy as with a sized nappy.
-Most adjust to fit by means of poppers on the front of the nappy but a few adjust at the leg elastic.
-Examples of OSFA nappies include TotsBots Easyfit, Peenuts and size 2 Bamboozles, Bambino Mio Solo, LittleLamb one-size pocket nappies, Wonderoos, Charlie Banana, BumGenius, Close Pop-ins and Ecopipo.
+Generally speaking, one-size nappies don't fit newborn babies because they are so tiny and their legs are so skinny, but will fit from a few weeks old.
+Examples of OSFA nappies include TotsBots Easyfit, Peenuts and size 2 Bamboozles, Baba+Boo pocket nappies, Bambino MioSolo, LittleLamb one-size pocket nappies, BumGenius, Close Pop-ins and Ecopipo.
+And many many more!